Summary

 The executive director of the Student Press Law Center, Gary Green, spoke at Augusta University on March 11 to advocate for student journalism.

-Green pointed out that student journalists at high schools and colleges have an increasingly important opportunity to step in and report on local community news.
+In this recently released video recording of the event, Green pointed out that student journalists at high schools and colleges have an increasingly important opportunity to step in and report on news in their local communities, which have often become news deserts as local newspapers close.

-Green also emphasized the dangers journalists face today, and urged colleges to take out liability insurance to protect their student journalists from lawsuits, since lawsuits are an increasingly common problem journalists face when their reporting ruffles the wrong feathers.
+Green also underlined the dangers journalists face today, and urged colleges to take out liability insurance to protect their student journalists from lawsuits, since lawsuits are an increasingly common problem journalists face when their reporting ruffles the wrong feathers.

 The talk was hosted as part of the Communication Department’s annual Future of the First Amendment event and was sponsored by the Pamplin College of Arts, Humanities, and Social Sciences and the AU Libraries.
 Support also came from the AU Department of Communication, the AU Student Chapter of the Society of Professional Journalists, the Phoenix, the Bell Ringer and Jag News, as well as the Augusta Press.